List of birds of Canada: Flamingos

 Flamingos (genus Phoenicopterus monotypic in family Phoenicopteridae) are gregarious wading birds, usually 3 to 5 ft tall, found in both the Western and Eastern Hemispheres.
 Flamingos filter-feed on shellfish and algae.
 Their oddly-shaped beaks are specially adapted to separate mud and silt from the food they consume and, uniquely, are used upside-down.

+Flamingos are not native to Canada.
+Wild sightings are extremely rare, although some have been documented.